chrisliu298/cse20-python-teaching/1_installation/install_python.md

 - Whenever I say Python in this tutorial, I mean Python 3.*. **DO NOT INSTALL Python 2.\***.
 - I introduce two ways to install Python.
 Decide which one is better after at least skimming through both, unless you already know which one you want to use.
+- In this tutorial, I focus on macOS.
+If you are using other operating systems, you can still follow along, but you might need to do some extra work or do it slightly differently based on the links I provide.

 ## Installing from python.org